A step-by-step process to migrate G Suite IMAP mailboxes to Office 365 with manual method.

 New + ⇨ Migrate to Exchange Online

 IMAP migration ⇨ Next ⇨ Move configuration.
-Here you’ll be able to sort the name of migration batch. as an example, Batch1. you’ll be able to produce the same batch and name it, say, Batch 2.
+Here you’ll be able to sort the name of the migration batch. as an example, Batch1. you’ll be able to produce the same batch and name it, say, Batch 2.

 The default batch name shown is the migration being carried out at that time.
 If you don’t want any folders to be migrated with that batch, you can use the settings to exclude those specific folders.